felipenlunkes/run-ancient-unix/README.md

 python3 RAU.py
 ```

-> NOTICE!
+> WARNING!
 The frontend is currently only compatible with the GNOME graphical environment (Linux and BSD systems).
 You can manually replace the `gnome-terminal` calls with `konsole` or another desired terminal emulator.
 Feel free to submit a pull request with any improvements or changes to the frontend.

 After running the program, you will see the following screen: